craigstroman/github-notetaker/README.md

 ## Version History

+###### Version 1.2.1
+- Moved local storage functions to own module located in the utils folder.
+- Fixed a issue with new notes not being saved to the correct repo.

 ###### Version 1.1.0
 - Switched to using Webpack for build process in both development and production.
 - Fixed issues following Eslint and made various improvements.